-L/rt@0A3F58
+IT/rt@OA3F58

-Should the connection be deleted while an event or signal is being detected or applied on it, that particular event detection or signal generation simply MUST stop.
-Depending on the signal, the endpoint SHOULD generate a failure, i.e., if the signal type is TO, the operation failure event will be generated, since the connection associated with the signal was deleted prior to the signal timing out.
-Notification action associated with reporting the failure must conform to the notify operations as defined for Notification Request handling (Section 7.3.1).
+Should the connection be deleted while an event or signal is being detected or applied on it, that particular event detection or signal generation MUST stop.
+Depending on the signal type the endpoint SHOULD generate a failure, i.e., if the signal type is TO, the "operation failure" event will be generated since the connection associated with the signal was deleted prior to the signal timing out.
+Notification action associated with reporting the failure must conform to the notify operations as defined for NotificationRequest handling (Section 7.3.1).